browserengineering/book/book/visual-effects.md

 might imagine the overall operation of `SaveLayer` with an `Alphaf` parameter as something like this:

+[^source-over-example]: For example, if the alpha of the source pixel
+    is 1, the result is just the source pixel color, and if it is 0 the result is the backdrop pixel color.

 ``` {.python.example}
 for (x, y) in destination.coordinates():
     source[x, y].alphaf(opacity)